 A graph shows how one set of information interacts with another.
 The graph to be plotted is normally given as a table of values.For a straight line, at least three points are required.
 Plot the points, and draw a line through the points.
 If the line is curved, more points need to be plotted.

 Set out consistent scales; that is, the distance between intervals must be regular.
 Label the axes, indicating any units being used.
-In some instances it may be necessary to plot two graphs to compare values.
+In some instances it may be necessary to plot two lines on the graph to compare values.

-2. Two electricity suppliers are shown on the graph, below.
-If I use 10000 kilowatts per year, how much will I save using New Plasma rather than Bright Sparks?
+Two electricity suppliers are shown on the graph, below.
+If I use 10000 kilowatts per year, how much will I save using New Plasma rather than Bright Spark?

 Read across to 10 on the graph (which is 10 000).

 Read up to the New Plasma line for a cost of £600.

 Read up to Bright Sparks for a cost of £700.

 The saving is £700 - £600 = £100.